DominikPlavka/WeatherApp/README.md

 - this project is deployed on Vercel https://weather-app-psi-dun-45.vercel.app/

 # Notice
-- All background videos used in this mini app are from CC0 sources (Pixabay, Pexels).
+- all background videos used in this mini app are from CC0 sources (Pixabay, Pexels)
-- This App is presented as student project.
-Use dummy data to Sign up (you can find them on login page). **Never use your real credentials.**
+- this App is presented as student project - use dummy data to sign up (you can find them on login page)
+- **Never use your real credentials!**